 - Primal Kitchen – California

 From me to you: Do NOT let the evil one destroy your faith and peace in the Lord!
 Fretting and worry only make us weak.
 Jesus is our only hope and always has been.
 Really, nothing has changed!
-Now when the rubber meets the road (SHTF), we must, all the more, not faint and run to win the prize!
+Now when the rubber meets the road (SHTF), we must, all the more, not faint and continue to run to win the prize!

 “Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.” ~1 Cor.
 9:25